typesAreSpaces/owasp_talk_fuzzing/notes.md

 -   Sometimes, it might not provide any insights about issues in code

 -   Definitely a strong tool if paired with debuggers, code tracers, etc

+-   Many tools avaiable!
+Find the ones that suit your workflow